hsharrison/experimentator/README.rst

 From PyPi
 ^^^^^^^^^

-Assuming you are in a Python 3 virtual environment, run:
+Assuming you are in a Python 3 virtual environment, for the latest stable release run:

 .. code-block:: bash

-    pip install experimentator
+    pip install -U experimentator

-to install experimentator.
-Use the ``--upgrade`` flag to update your copy to the newest version.

 From source
 ^^^^^^^^^^^